moj-analytical-services/rpackage_training/README.md

 Use [semantic versioning](https://semver.org/).

 [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) are a great way to mange the versions of your package.
-Every time you release an updated version of your package, including a GitHub release.
+Every time you release an updated version of your package, include a GitHub release.
 This way if you ever need an older version of your package it is very easy to install using the GitHub Release Tag.

 **Exercise 22**: Create a GitHub Release for you package